HyunSeob/hexo-theme-overdose/README.md

 $ git clone https://github.com/HyunSeob/hexo-theme-overdose.git themes/overdose
 ```

-The overdose theme is using jade/sass(with bourbon).
-So install renderers.
+This theme is using pug.
+So install renderer.
 ```
-$ npm install --save hexo-renderer-jade hexo-renderer-bourbon
+$ npm install --save hexo-renderer-pug # or you can still use hexo-renderer-jade, too.
 ```

-And initialize this theme.
+Then, copy the configuration example file.
 ```
-$ cd themes/overdose;node init
+$ cp _config.yml.example _config.yml
 ```

 And then, specify `overdose` theme in your root configuration file.